For centuries, farmers have been striving to obtain the perfect “picket-fence” plant spacing to help ensure higher crop yields.

 Add our Mojo Wire stiffener to a Keeton seed firmer, and you will get up to 5 times the pressure, where it’s needed the most – at the bottom of the furrow.

-We’ve also designed a heavy-duty seed bounce flap, with a unique, 20-degree forward bend, that helps put more seeds in the bottom of the seed furrow.
-Our Ninja seed bounce flaps are durable and flexible.
+We have also designed a heavy-duty seed bounce flap, with a unique, 20-degree forward bend, that helps put more seeds in the bottom of the seed furrow.
+Our Ninja seed bounce flaps are both durable and flexible.

 Manage The Seed Furrow